-The effective operation of the ASB Case Review/Community Trigger requires the relevant bodies to share information for the purpose of carrying out the review.
+The effective operation of the ASB Case Review requires that the relevant bodies must share information for the purpose of carrying out the review.
 This may include details of previous complaints made by the victim, information about the effect the issue has had on others and details of what action has previously been taken.
-Relevant bodies should therefore have agreements in place for information sharing, risk assessments and a common understanding of the aims of the ASB Case Review/Community Trigger.
+Relevant bodies should therefore have agreements in place for information sharing, risk assessments and a common understanding of the aims of the ASB Case Review.
 Victims also need to give consent for information about them to be collected and shared between agencies.
+It is good practice to also share relevant information on the ASB Case Review with the local Police and Crime Commissioner.

 The relevant bodies may request any person to disclose information for the purpose of the case review.
 If the request is made to a person who exercises public functions and they possess the information, they must disclose it.
-The only exception to that is where to share the information would be either:
+The only exception to that is where to share the information, which would be either: